Loro (film): Act 2

 Ennio Doris, an entrepreneur and an old friend of Berlusconi, boasts of his wealth, praising at the same time the entrepreneurial genius of Berlusconi, who is more concerned that he has lost the elections by only 25,000 votes.
-Ennio suggests Berlusconi to pass six senators to his side in order to bring down the centre-left government.
+Ennio suggests Berlusconi pass six senators to his side in order to bring down the centre-left government.
 Meanwhile, Veronica decides to leave Berlusconi for a while, announcing that she wants to travel to Cambodia.
 Berlusconi manages to persuade several senators to join his side by giving them money or helping them by giving a place to their girlfriends in films or TV productions.
 The government falls and Berlusconi wins the new elections.

-The loneliness at his Sardinian villa pushes Berlusconi to give in to the requests from Sergio Morra to whom he asks to helping him to organize a party in his villa by bringing as many girls as possible.
+The loneliness at his Sardinian villa pushes Berlusconi to give in to the requests from Sergio Morra whom he asks to help him organize a party in his villa by bringing as many girls as possible.
 The army of Morra's escorts are at first happy to be noticed by Berlusconi, but then they clash with a boring and disappointing reality.
 Kira tries to get some attention from Berlusconi, but she's not able to compete with Sergio and Tamara.
 After the party, Berlusconi only shows interest for a young girl, Stella, and tries to seduce her, but she refuses him and leaves with a controversial vein.
 Kira is not in Berlusconi's graces anymore and Sergio and Tamara understand that having arrived to Berlusconi has led to nothing.